caiks/WBOT02/README.md

 30 vs 31 - added min diagonal reduced growth, little effect on multiplier, slightly reduced growth

-34 vs 30 - 34 is first actor model, otherwise same config as 30 - similar growth and multiplier
+34 vs 30 - 34 is first actor003 model, otherwise same config as 30 - similar growth and multiplier

 34 vs 35 - 35 has a larger history and an expanded set of videos - similar growth and multiplier

 37 vs 35 - 37 has a random mode beginning and so has two modal lengths, lower mean and intermediate growth and multiplier.
 Perhaps look compare the root fuds in the browser

 39 vs 35 - adds 333 of unique records ie around 30s, increases mean and growth a little

+Duplicate removal.
+Can prevent exact duplicates if we use the motion detector hash for each event and then check the event against the current slice or the most recent slices.
+Or simply check against the list of the most recent events, so that duplicates are allowed after a suitable interval.
+Prefer to check the recent slices, but could use a long list of events.
+Events is easier - use a FIFO queue and a set.
+Could process before choosing topmost of the mode.
+First do the browser and get evidence that it is a problem.
+Duplicate removal.
+Surely the whole point of centering is to get a lot of similar frames quickly?
+Similar - but not the same.
+Removing duplicates might allow unusual events to get more attention.
+Count the duplicates.

 40 and 41 vs 39 - adds history, overflowing - runs around expectations -